Monday 3 Nov. Gwersyllt Community Centre

 Healthunlocked - NHS and OPA supported oesophageal cancer discussion forum.
 Lots of useful advice

 There is a lot happening at the moment to bring awareness of oesophageal cancer and its symptoms to the public in general.
 Two initiatives are currently underway:

 The second is a parliamentary campaign assisted by Action Against Heartburn (www.actionagainstheartburn.org.uk).
 On Monday October 13 anybody is invited to attend a meeting on the terraces of the Houses of Parliament to lobby various MP’s and discuss the condition.
-Click here for full info and how to obtain your invitation to the House of Commons.
+Click here for news on the campaign.

 |N Wales news|